-Note: If you have the AUTO-CHANGE DIRECTORY option set to YES, Rockbox will move on to the next directory on your hard drive.
-If the AUTO-CHANGE DIRECTORY option is set to NO, playback will stop when the current directory or playlist is finished.
+Note: If you have the Auto-Change Directory option set to Yes, Rockbox will move on to the next directory on your hard drive.
+If the Auto-Change Directory option is set to No, playback will stop when the current directory or playlist is finished.

-- All.
-The current playlist will repeat when it is finished. - One.
-Repeat one track over and over. - Shuffle.
-When the current playlist has finished playing, it will be shuffled and then repeated. - A-B. Repeats between two user defined points within a track, typically used by musicians when attempting to learn a piece of music.
+All.
+The current playlist will repeat when it is finished.

+One.
+Repeat one track over and over.

+Shuffle.
+When the current playlist has finished playing, it will be shuffled and then repeated.

+A-B. Repeats between two user defined points within a track, typically used by musicians when attempting to learn a piece of music.
 This option is more complicated to use than the others as the player must first be placed into A-B repeat mode and then the start and end points defined.

-To set the Start Point (A) press On + Right.
-Setting the End Point (B) is done accordingly using On + Left.
-To reset the markers press On + Off.
+To set the Start Point (A) press Mode.
+The following press of Mode will set the End Point (B), and a third successive Mode will reset the markers.